 Continue reading Approximate Energy Costs of Your Home Appliances

 As summer time creeps up on us, I am once again forced to consider one of the great debates of all time: should I buy a gas or charcoal barbecue?

 Yes, it’s that time again.
 My current gas grill is ready to be retired from service and so I am now in the market for a new one.

-When it comes to gas or charcoal, hard-core grillers love to debate considerations such
+When it comes to gas or charcoal, hard-core grillers love to debate

 Continue reading Gas or Charcoal BBQs: Which One Is More Cost Effective?